BluePrint Design System

 Many design sprints required components that could not be built using the existing design system due to the complexity of business requirements.
 The challenge was to work within system styles for consistency while allowing for unique rules that deviate from system standards.

-Simplifying the UX of logically-complex tasks
+Simplifying the UX of choosing complicated schedule logic

 Conclusion